sys-bio/tellurium/README.md

 -------

-### Front-end 1: Spyder for Tellurium IDE
+### Front-end installation
-The Tellurium Spyder installers are tested with Windows 10 and 11, and come with a choice of Python versions.

-**For those who wish to use Tellurium with Spyder IDE on Mac OS X or Linux, we suggest you to install through [Anaconda](https://www.anaconda.com/) by following the instructions on [this page](https://github.com/sys-bio/tellurium/wiki/FAQ#i-would-like-to-use-tellurium-on-anaconda-what-should-i-do).**

 <img align="left" width="32px" id="windows" src="https://raw.githubusercontent.com/wiki/sys-bio/tellurium/img/windows.png">
 <h4>Windows</h4>
 <br style="clear:both"/>

+#### Approach 1: Spyder for Tellurium IDE
+The Tellurium Spyder installers are tested with Windows 10 and 11, and come with a choice of Python versions.

 :exclamation:**Attention to those upgrading to Tellurium Spyder IDE from an older version :**
 We strongly suggest you to completely remove the older version of Tellurium Spyder IDE prior to installing the latest version.